etomac/sabrfx/README.md

 from sabrln import smile
 ```

-And, to create a smile object smiply do:
+And, to create a smile object simply do:
 ```
 fwd    = 1.0
 expiry = 2.0